Goreshack/csci3055u-project-Scala/README.md

 ## Tools of the Trade

 > Scala can be developed in a multitude of ways, most commonly in IntelliJ IDEA

-> Or similarly can be developed on the command line via text-editors such as VIM>
+> Or similarly can be developed on the command line via text-editors such as VIM

 > Either way, the project manager SBT is used to manage larger scala projects
+> Utilizing from the command line, SBT is rather (read: isn't) straight-forward.
+_scala> (can also be {projectname}>_ which allows one to input certain commands, such as ~run/run which will build the project along and compile it.
+> One can also pull a sbt template utilizing the command:
+_scala> sbt new scala/{templatename}.g8_  for my project I utilized;
+_scala> sbt new scala/scala-seed.g8_ which creates the directories, build file (build.sbt) etc.

-> Unfortunately however, it would seem that SBT (at least in my personal experience) is oft convoluted and doesn't feel great to use
+> Unfortunately however, it would seem that SBT (at least in my limited personal experience) is oft convoluted and doesn't feel great to use -- read: often feels clunky.
+Especially in comparison to Leiningen.

 ## The Standard Library